 Sole Trader – What is a sole trader?

-A sole trader - also known as a sole proprietorship or simply proprietorship - is a type of business entity which is owned and run by one individual and where there is no legal distinction between the owner and the business.
+A sole trader - also known as sole proprietorship - is a simple business structure whereby one individual runs and owns the entire business.

 Are you a sole trader or entrepreneur?
 Debitoor’s cloud-based software makes invoicing and accounting easier than ever before.
 Try Debitoor with our 7-day free trial.

 Sole traders are legally responsible for all aspects of their business, and are personally liable for their business’s finances – whilst they can keep any profits, they may also have to repay any debts out of their own pocket.

 A sole-trader is self-employed, but they are not necessarily the only worker within the business.
 ‘Sole-trader’ therefore refers to the legal structure of the business, rather than the number of employees.

 A sole trader is one of the easiest and most common structures for entrepreneurs and new businesses.
 If you’re thinking about joining the other 3.3 million sole traders in the UK, you will become responsible for: